appium/appium-xcuitest-driver/README.md

 - Since version 3.33.0 (included into Appium 1.20.0+) of XCUITest driver the [Carthage](https://github.com/Carthage/Carthage) dependency *is not needed anymore*.
 Prior to that version it was required and could be installed using [brew](https://brew.sh/): `brew install carthage`.

+## Optional dependencies

+- For real devices we can use [xcpretty](https://github.com/supermarin/xcpretty) to make Xcode output more reasonable.
+This could be installed by `gem install xcpretty`
+- For video recording under test we use [ffmpeg](https://ffmpeg.org/).
+It could be installed using [brew](https://brew.sh/): `brew install ffmpeg`
+- Facebook's [IDB](https://github.com/facebook/idb) tool could be used to improve some real device/Simulator interactions
+- [WIX AppleSimulatorUtils](https://github.com/wix/AppleSimulatorUtils) could be used to improve some Simulator interactions

 ## Xcode version support

 * module versions below `2.96.0` only supports XCode 8 and newer